SkillFactory: Self-Distillation for Learning Cognitive Behaviors

 TL;DR: We present SkillFactory, a pipeline for priming Language Models with cognitive reasoning skills that enhance reinforcement learning and improves downstream performance.

-Abstract: Reasoning models leveraging long chains of thought employ various cognitive skills such as verification of their answers, backtracking, retrying by an alternate method, and more.
-Previous work has shown that when base models exhibit these skills, a reasoning model trained by reinforcement learning (RL) can learn to leverage it.
+Abstract: Reasoning models leveraging long chains of thought employ various cognitive skills, such as verification of their answers, backtracking, retrying by an alternate method, and more.
+Previous work has shown that when a base language model exhibits these skills, training that model further with reinforcement learning (RL) can learn to leverage them.
 How can we get models to leverage skills that aren't exhibited by base models?
 Our work, SkillFactory, is a method for fine-tuning models to roughly learn these skills during a supervised fine-tuning (SFT) stage prior to RL.
 Our approach does not rely on distillation from a stronger model, but instead uses samples from the model itself, rearranged to provide training data in the format of those skills.
-These "silver" SFT traces may contain errors, but are nevertheless effective for priming a model to acquire skills during RL.
-Our evaluation shows that (1) starting from SkillFactory initialization helps a model post-RL to generalize to harder variants of the task; (2) cognitive skills are indeed used by the model; (3) the presence of these skills allows for opportunities like budget forcing (driving a model to think longer) that our baselines lack.
+These "silver" SFT traces may be imperfect, but are nevertheless effective for priming a model to acquire skills during RL.
+Our evaluation shows that (1) starting from SkillFactory SFT initialization helps a model to generalize to harder variants of a task post-RL, despite lower performance pre-RL; (2) cognitive skills are indeed used by the model; (3) RLed SkillFactory models are more robust to regression on out-of-domain tasks than RLed base models.
+Our work suggests that inductive biases learned prior to RL help models learn robust cognitive skill use.

 Primary Area: foundation or frontier models, including LLMs